openid/fapi/fapi-2_0-security-profile.md

     computationally infeasible.
 Cf. Section 10.10 of [@!RFC6749].

 Note: As of the time of writing there isn't a [registered](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms) fully-specified algorithm describing "`EdDSA` using the `Ed25519` variant".
 If such algorithm is registered in the future, it is also allowed to be used for this profile.

+### JSON Web Key Sets

+This profile supports the use of `private_key_jwt` and in addition allows the use of OpenID Connect.
+When these are used clients and authorization servers need to verify payloads with keys from another party.
+For authorization servers this profile strongly recommends  the use of JWKS URI endpoints to distribute public keys.
+For client's key management this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [@RFC7591] and [@RFC7592].

+The definition of the authorization server `jwks_uri` can be found in [@!RFC8414], while the definition of the client `jwks_uri` can be found in [@RFC7591].

+In addition, any server providing a `jwks_uri` endpoint

+1. shall only serve the `jwks_uri` endpoint over TLS;
+1. should not use the JOSE headers for `x5u` and `jku`; and
+1. should not serve a JWK set with multiple keys with the same `kid`.

+### Handling Duplicate Key Identifiers

+JWK sets should not contain multiple keys with the same `kid`.
+However, to increase interoperability when there are multiple keys with the same `kid`,  the verifier shall consider other JWK attributes, such as `kty`, `use`, `alg`, etc., when selecting the verification key for the particular JWS message.
+For example, the following algorithm could be used in selecting which key to use to verify a message signature:

+1. find keys with a `kid` that matches the `kid` in the JOSE header;
+2. if a single key is found, use that key;
+3. if multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.

 ## Main differences to FAPI 1.0